Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 The node will show as green, go red as it becomes unavailable, switch to yellow as it boots and then finally...
 Oh.

 It never transitions back to green.
 Interesting.
-All the Kubernetes services are up, so let's extract the kubeconfig and see for ourselves.
+Talos dashboard works, and all the Kubernetes services are up, so let's extract the kubeconfig and see for ourselves.

-The following command will create an systems administrator kubeconfig for our new cluster and merge it with our current `~/.kube/config` if one exists, and automatically set our cluster as the currently selected context.
+The following command will create a systems administrator kubeconfig for our new cluster, merge it with our current `~/.kube/config` if one exists, and automatically set our cluster as the currently selected context.
 ```bash
 [mpd@ish]$ talosctl -n 159.69.60.182 kubeconfig
 ```